binomial0/jcore-misc/jcore-component-skeleton/README.md

 # JCoRe Component Skeleton

-**Descriptor Path**:
+`Text that describes the component in brevity...` **Descriptor Path**:
 ```
 de.julielab.jcore.{reader, ae, consumer}.NAME.desc.ARTIFACT-NAME
 ```

 ### Objective
+`More thorough description`
 ### Requirements and Dependencies
+`Are there any requirements or dependencies for this component?`
 ### Using the CR - Descriptor Configuration

 **1. Parameters**